 #BalanceforBetter is a call to action, and in this family, it will mean:

-- Continuing to support programs (both local & international) that fight for female inclusivity, access to education, social and economic advancement (like World Vision Canada), and those breaking the silence and prevalence of violence towards women
+- Continuing to support programs (both local & international) that fight for female & gender-diverse persons’ inclusivity, access to education, social and economic advancement (like the Canadian Women’s Foundation & World Vision Canada), and those breaking the silence and prevalence of violence towards women

-- Sharing stories, films and books that celebrate the social, economic and political achievements of women and girls from our past, present and future.
+- Sharing stories, films and books that celebrate the social, economic and political achievements of women, girls & gender-diverse persons from our past, present and future.
 These are some of our favourite book series – Little People, BIG DREAMS & Good Night Stories for Rebel Girls(Affiliates):

-- Being aware of how we speak of female possibility around our dinner table, and removing stereotyping from our parenting discourse
+- Being aware of how we speak of gender-specific possibility around our dinner table, and removing stereotyping from our parenting discourse

 - Modelling to them the appropriate way to treat a woman in our marriage and relationship, but also that respect for men is equally important